Lindsay Doran: Early life

 Much of Doran's family has worked in the Hollywood film industry.
 She was born to D. A. Doran, a 55-year-old veteran Hollywood executive producer.
 Her mother, Marion Avery, began her career in film as a script typewriter for Preston Sturges before marrying D.A., and later became head of the play department at Columbia Pictures.
 Doran also has a brother, Daniel, a publicist whose work includes the 1968 film 2001: A Space Odyssey.
 She recalled, "[Film] was all around me and what I saw was people who loved it and people who did not have to compromise who they were to be successful in the movie business."
 D.A. used to provide his daughter with screenplays and short stories, asking her opinion on whether they could be adapted into good films.

 In 1967 Doran began attending Barnard College, an all-women liberal arts college in New York City.
 There, she studied English literature but due to financial constraints she transferred after her first year to University of California, Los Angeles.
-After three semesters, Doran then transferred to University of California, Santa Cruz, taking "courses in dance, art history, music and architecture."
+Following three semesters, Doran then transferred to University of California, Santa Cruz, taking "courses in dance, art history, music and architecture."
 Upon graduating, she moved to London in 1971.
 She explained of the experience, "I thought I wanted to live there forever, but I couldn't get a visa.
 I did some writing for film encyclopedias.
 I had a flat with no heat in Earl's Court and a lot of free time, so I spent most of it in the Brompton Road library.
 I'd pick an author and read everything."
 It was in London that she acquired a love of Jane Austen and her works, especially Austen's first published novel, Sense and Sensibility.